National Forum on Human Rights. Endorsing diverse Lithuania in Europe

 Arūnas Paulauskas is a Deputy Police Commissioner General.
 He has a master’s degree in law, and in 2018 he completed a CEPOL (European Union Agency for Law Enforcement Training) master programme.
 He has been in the police service since 1993.
 Currently, A. Paulauskas is responsible for organizing the implementation of public policing, criminal policing and pre-trial investigation in the police system.

-President of the Constitutional Court of the Republic of Lithuania
+Vice-Minister of Foreign Affairs of the Republic of Lithuania

-Prof. Dainius Žalimas is the President of the Constitutional Court of the Republic of Lithuania.
-He is a professor and holds a PhD in social sciences in the field of law.
+Prof. Dainius Žalimas is the Dean of the Faculty of Law at Vytautas Magnus University.
+In 2014–2021, he was the President of the Constitutional Court of the Republic of Lithuania.
+Dainius Žalimas is a professor and holds a PhD in Social Sciences in the field of law.
 The main areas of his scientific interest include international law and constitutional law.
-Dainius Žalimas held the positions of a legal adviser to the Minister of National Defense of the Republic of Lithuania and a member of the Permanent Court of Arbitration.
+Dainius Žalimas held the positions of the legal adviser to the Minister of National Defense of the Republic of Lithuania and a member of the Permanent Court of Arbitration.
 He is the author of several books and numerous articles dealing with the issues of public international law and constitutional law.
-Although he has earned more than one award of the Republic of Lithuania and foreign states, he is most proud of the distinction of honor “Defender of the Lithuanian Parliament” from the Lithuanian Riflemen’s Union for taking part in the defense of the Supreme Council (Reconstituent Seimas) of the Republic of Lithuania against the Soviet aggression in January–August 1991.
+Although he has earned numerous awards of the Republic of Lithuania and foreign states, he is mostly proud of the distinction of honor “Defender of the Lithuanian Parliament” from the Lithuanian Riflemen’s Union for taking part in the defense of the Supreme Council (Reconstituent Seimas) of the Republic of Lithuania against the Soviet aggression in January–August 1991.
 Dainius Žalimas adheres to the principle that the essence of the whole philosophy of human rights is the freedom not to be afraid.